-Food and memories go very strongly together and for me personally quite a few of the strong memories I have, have a food element attached to them.
+Food and memories go very strongly together.
+For me, personally a lot of strong memories have a food element attached to them.
 Food induces a nostalgia in me like nothing else can.
 So this time when I was in Delhi in summers (a rarity in itself) and saw karonde with one of the street vendors, my heart did a little cartwheel and I stopped the car and bought some.
-For me this dish has always been a part of Delhi monsoons, tangy and spicy this can be eaten as pickle or chutney.
-This one used to be a staple in the fridge during monsoon season and then I moved to Bangalore and never saw it again
+And this karonde & mirchi ki sabji came to my mind immediately!

 Heat a little oil in a pan, add a generous pinch of hing and then add the karonde and mirchi.
 Add salt to taste.
 Cook covered till karonde and mirchi are both tender for about 10-12 minutes.
-Eat it with a namak and ajwain ka parantha or as a side with a complete meal
+Eat it with a namak and ajwain ka parantha or as a side with a complete meal!